Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

+\begin{remark}[Sharp exponent in $L^1$--stability] The $L^1$--stability estimate in~\cite{Indrei2018a}*{Theorem 1.1} states that if $d\mu=fd\gamma\in\cP_2^M(\R)$ is centered, then $\delta(f)\geq \|f-1\|_{L^1(d\gamma)}^4$.
+The higher dimensional stability estimates in terms of $L^1$ can also be found in~\cite{Indrei2018a}*{Corollary 1.4, Remark 1.5} under additional assumptions on the probability measures.
+It is open to determine the sharp exponent in $L^1$--stability.
+We note that for $\alpha<1$, the example in Lemma~\ref{lem:example} satisfies

-The $L^1$-stability estimate in \cite{Indrei2018a} states that if $d\mu=fd\gamma\in\cP_2^M(\R)$ is centered, then $\delta(f)\geq \|f-1\|_{L^1(d\gamma)}^4$.
-It is open to determine the sharp exponent of $L^1$-stability, which will be between 1 and 4.
-For higher dimensions, $L^1$-weak stability was proven in \cite{Indrei2018a} but the modulus of continuity is not known yet. \end{remark}
+Thus, it is expected that the sharp exponent will be between 1 and 4.
+For higher dimensions, weak $L^1$--stability in $\cP_2^M$ without any additional assumptions was proven in~\cite{Indrei2018a}*{Theorem 1.22} but the modulus of continuity is not known yet. \end{remark}